-A simple alternative is to switch to whole meal pasta and rice, eat oats in the morning to keep you fuller for longer with slow releasing energy, and add beans to meals to make them more filling as they contain fibre.
+A simple alternative is to switch to whole meal pasta and rice, eat oats in the morning to keep you fuller for longer with slow releasing energy, and add beans to meals to make them more filling as they contain high levels of fibre.
 The reason for this is because they are complex carbs, meaning it takes a lot more effort for your body to break the food down, and is a lot better for your health.

 Think of it this way: If you spend that little bit of extra money now, opting for healthier choices on a weekly basis, how much could it save you on medical bills in the future?
 The pharmaceutical industry is huge and they are profiting off the 2 billion people who are overweight or obese worldwide.
 Obesity is one of the biggest drivers of preventable chronic diseases and healthcare costs in the United States.
 Obese adults also spend 42% more on direct healthcare costs than adults who are a healthy weight.
 This includes medical costs for diabetes, high blood pressure, high cholesterol, heart disease, stroke, cancer, fatty liver disease, pregnancy problems and more.
 Don’t forget the tiring effort of carrying around the extra weight on a daily basis just walking down the street or around the home.

 Isn’t it better to look after your health now, to prevent problems and extra costs in the future for medicine, doctor’s appointments and operations?
 I don’t blame people for opting for unhealthy choices when fizzy is cheaper than water, a McDonald’s burger is cheaper than vegetables, and sugary treats are cheaper than wholesome snacks.
 I don’t blame people when they are living paycheck to paycheck, struggling to make ends meet every week.
-But there are options such as decreasing unnecessary expenses, living on a budget, increasing your income or getting a better job, thinking carefully about what money is being wasted, reducing your meat intake and buying in bulk for beans and rice etc.
+But there are other options such as decreasing unnecessary expenses, living on a budget, increasing your income or getting a better job, thinking carefully about what money is being wasted, reducing your meat intake, and buying in bulk for beans and rice etc.

 Here are the reasons I will continue to fuel my body with the best food possible, even if I am trying to pay off debt or save money: